clinical-genomics-uppsala/Geneious_metabarcoding/README.md

 Under development

 [Geneious](https://www.geneious.com) wrapper plugin to run [Emu](https://gitlab.com/treangenlab/emu) to classify 16S sequences from nanopore amplicon data.
 The plugin runs an Emu docker container from Geneious.
-The plugin is adapted to run in a workflow where the previous step exports the selected files to a folder selected by the user.
+The Emu standard database is included in the docker image.
+The plugin is adapted to run in a workflow where the previous step exports the selected sequence files to a folder selected by the user.

 - input: Geneious sequence documents/lists
 - output Geneious: Emu table (counts) combined for all samples, or Emu table for single sample with relative abundance and counts